 There are few wearable categories that offer up such a dizzying number of options as the fitness tracker.
-The number of models and brands is ever increasing, from Fitbit, Garmin and Misfit, picking between them is getting increasingly tricky.
+The number of models and brands is ever increasing, from Fitbit and Garmin to Misfit and Xiaomi, picking between them is getting increasingly tricky.

 Other features to take into consideration include the accompanying app software, battery life and the ease with which you can sync your data back to your phone or the web.

 Make the right choice however, and this small bit of tech can have you living healthier and feeling better.
 That's where we come in...